 Qantas Club Membership FAQ

-Is Qantas Club membership worth the cost?
+Is Qantas Club membership worth the price?

-That ultimately depends on your individual travel patterns, but if you're normally stuck buying the cheapest fares in economy and are earning as few as 10 status credits on every flight, it could well be worth it.
+That depends on your individual travel patterns, but if you're normally stuck buying the cheapest fares in economy and are earning as few as 10 status credits on every flight, it could well be worth it.